c-blake/nio/FAQ.md

 transformations (such as combining columns) render explicitly.
 Being explicit has pros as well as cons & we won't settle that debate here.

+And, yes, every pipeline command tool could replicate row format headers at the beginning of any sliced stream, say.
+To me this reaffirms the extra complexity of that IO protocol.
+Why combine and then force re-separation when things can be separated at the outset (either in 2 files or via traditional filename extension syntax -- maybe the most well known "syntax" in all computerdom)?

 ### 5 - What about case-insensitive file systems?

 I never use these myself and fail to see the appeal, but there are (at least)